Trek Highlights

 Difficulty: Strenuous (4.5 out of 5)

 This is a long, demanding trek.
 Nineteen days of walking through two restricted areas, reaching a maximum altitude of 5,160 metres at Larkya La.
-The Tsum Valley section is moderate (up to 3,700m, no technical terrain, 4-6 hours walking per day), but the Manaslu Circuit section is significantly harder.
+The Tsum Valley section is moderate (up to 3,700m, no technical terrain, 4-6 hours of walking per day), but the Manaslu Circuit section is significantly harder.
 The pass crossing day involves 8 to 10 hours of walking over snow, moraine and loose rock, starting before dawn in freezing temperatures.

 The length of the trek itself is a challenge.
 Nineteen consecutive days of walking, even with rest days built in, requires sustained fitness and mental endurance.
 The trail between Jagat and Deng includes narrow sections carved into cliff faces.
 Altitude sickness is a genuine concern above 4,000 metres.
-Our guides carry pulse oximeters and monitor your condition daily.
+Our guides carry pulse oximetres and monitor your condition daily.
 Previous high-altitude trekking experience is strongly recommended.
 Travel insurance with helicopter evacuation cover is mandatory.

 The longest restricted-area trek funds the longest school year